‘Not Enoughness’: A Belief in Your Own Deficiency

 Connect with what makes you shine, to what you feel lights you up.
 Reflect on what fosters your own great energy as well as your luminosity.
 Great energy and your light don’t just impact you.
 They uplift everyone around you.

-Dr. Libby dives deeper into this topic throughout our NEW docu-series, TRANSCENDENCE.
-You can join us for the FREE Worldwide Online Premiere of TRANSCENDENCE through until November 11 here.
+Dr. Libby dives deeper into this topic throughout the TRANSCENDENCE docu-series.